 Upon the signing either of a Transfer Certificate (if the sale takes place by way of novation) or Assignment Agreement (if the sale takes place by way of assignment), the Borrower will cease to be the Customer of the Seller.
-That said, if the sale takes place by way of assignment and the Seller does not dispose of its corresponding obligations to the Buyer (i.e. it is an assignment of rights only) or if the Seller retains a portion of the loan then the Borrower will remain a Customer of the Seller for so long as it has any obligation to advance additional monies required under the terms of the Facility Documentation.
+That said, if the sale takes place by way of assignment and the Seller does not dispose of its corresponding obligations to the Buyer (i.e. it is an assignment of rights only) then the Borrower will remain a Customer of the Seller for so long as it has any obligation to advance additional monies required under the terms of the Facility Documentation.